D.O.B May 27th 1984

 D.O.B January 16th 1981

-Mickleover assistant manager Ricky Ravenhill has been at the Don Amott Arena for almost four years.
+Mickleover assistant manager Ricky Ravenhill has been at the Don Amott Arena for almost five years.
 He started as a youth player at Barnsley in 1998, but got his break when he joined then Conference side Doncaster Rovers in 2002.

 His forceful midfield role played a part in Doncaster’s play-off win in 2003, which took them back into the Football League, only to celebrate a double promotion success as Division 3 Champions a year later.